nikist97/Python-DataStructures/README.md

 Usages:<br>
 ```
-# you need to give a 2D array representing the board of the game
+# you need to give a 2D array representing the board of the game as an argument
 board = []
 board.append([1,0,-1])
 board.append([0,0,1])